ironhackLis-webTeam/Zomato-Scholarship-Challenge/README.md

 The Teaching Assistants will be there to supervise. :point_right: They cannot answer any questions about javascript, or help you with your code.
 :runner:Go to them once you're done with the exercise and you can explain the decisions you made.

+## Evaluation Criteria

+What are we looking for?

+- Clean Code
+- Correct interpretation of a problem
+- Problem-solving and logical skills
+- Communication Skills

 # Good luck!! :raised_hands: